sailorproject/sailor/docs/create_app.md

 ####Sailor by direct download / git clone in Unix system
-Sailor comes bundled with lua a file called sailor_create.
-To create your app, on terminal, you cd to where Sailor is and execute sailor_create using the app name and the installation dir as parameters.
+Sailor comes bundled with a lua file called sailor.
+To create your app, on terminal, you cd to where Sailor is and execute `sailor create` using the app name and the installation dir as parameters.
 Example: